z-aki/z-aki.github.io/docs/rti/posts/bmtc.md

     > alight from the bus, deducting the fare from their account without human intervention.

     <https://egov.eletsonline.com/2024/07/bmtcs-journey-towards-cashless-contactless-public-transport/>

 4. Please provide any documents, proposals, consultations, expression of intent, ideas, or studies dated after 01.01.2022 regarding increasing last mile connectivity in streets using partnerships or incentivisation schemes with private autos or e-rikshas etc.
 5. Please provide the documents and scheme details dated after 01.01.2024 regarding increasing adoption of Namma bmtc app both inside the bus (via posters, conductor incentivisation, speaker announcements etc.,) and outside the bus (posters on the bus, banners on bus stops etc).

 ///

 Translation Needed.
 See [contact me](../../about.md)

-/// admonition | material-calendar: 01/07/2025
+/// admonition | :material-calendar: 01/07/2025

 1. Traffic police ????
 15.11.2019 The buses of the BMC are operated under Bus Priority Lane (BPL).
 Further, the BMTC has not issued any government-level orders regarding Bus Priority Lane (BPL).